lawalter/colorband-app/README.md

 *Completed March 11, 2020*

+### Setup
+- The app is able to run in R or as a macOS desktop app with Electron
+    - The R Shiny version is located at colorband/shiny/app.R
+    - To package and run as a macOS R Shiny Electron desktop app:
+        - Make sure you have all dependencies installed (described in <a href="https://github.com/lawalter/r-shiny-electron-app">my setup guide</a>)
+        - In the R terminal, run `cd colorband`
+        - Then run `npm install`
+        - Run `electron-forge start` to see if the app works
+        - And finally, run `electron-forge make` to package the app, now available to you in the out/ folder

 ### Usage
-- Able to run in R or as a macOS desktop app with Electron
-    - The R Shiny version is located at shiny/app.R
-    - To open the Electron desktop app, go to out/colorband.app

 1. Select the colorbands available at your banding station
 2. If desired, choose your location from the drop-down
 3. Save settings by clicking "Save choices"